-- 1. Students must complete and submit an appeal form - 2.
-The Appeals Committee, composed of faculty and Chair, or another designee, will convene to review the student's appeal. - 3.
+1. Students must complete and submit an appeal form

+- 2. The Appeals Committee, composed of faculty and Chair, or another designee, will convene to review the student's appeal. - 3.
 The Committee will evaluate the appeal based on the following - a.
 The Committee will review the appeal and supportive documentation - b.
 Review student academic performance - c.
 Evaluate the impact of significant non-academic issues - d.
 Interview the student if she/he desires to present her/his case to the committee - e.
 Review documentation provided by the student - 4.
-If the student feels that due process was not followed by the Appeals Committee, she/he may request a review by following the formal grievance procedure
+If the student feels that the Appeals Committee did not follow due process, she/he may request a review by following the formal grievance procedure